github/dat-science/README.md

 `Experiment#publish` can be overridden to publish results via any instrumentation mechansim, which makes it easy to graph durations or matches/mismatches and store results.
-The only two events published by an experiment are `match` when the result of the control and candidate behaviors are the same, and `mismatch` when they aren't.
+The only two events published by an experiment are `:match` when the result of the control and candidate behaviors are the same, and `:mismatch` when they aren't.

 ```ruby
 def publish(event, payload)